-Eddye Vanderkwaak is the Media and Marketing Coordinator with the W. Haywood Burns Institute.
+Eddye Vanderkwaak is a member of the Social Justice and Well-being team with the W. Haywood Burns Institute.
 Eddye is a multi-disciplinary and socially engaged creative.
 Eddye has over a decade of experience working with issues of social justice, racial and ethnic equity, positive youth development, organizing, and community engagement.

 Prior to joining the BI, Eddye served as the Lead Organizer for Foster Youth in Action, a grass-roots national organization seeking to build a movement led by young people to radically transform the foster care system, where she played a critical leadership role in the design, implementation and development of an international Organizer’s Fellowship.